Redshift space three-point correlation function of IGM at $z<0.48$: Main results discussions:

-\item{We find majority of \lya\ triplet systems to have nearby galaxies.
-For the chosen triplet configurations ($r_1=r_2=0.5-1$Mpc, $1-2$Mpc, $2-4$Mpc and $r_1=0.5-1$Mpc, $r_2=1-2$Mpc), we find that 84\% of the triplets have at least one nearby galaxy within a velocity separation of 500 \kms.
-The impact parameters of these galaxies range from 62-3854 pkpc (median of 405 pkpc).
-A good fraction of triplets originate from impact parameters that are inconsistent with them being associated to a single galaxy.
-We also find that $b>40$ \kms BLA clouds occur more frequently for triplet systems ($\sim 88$\%) in comparison to individual absorbers ($\sim 32$\%).
-All these are in line with the observations by \citet{Wakker2015} that most \lya\ absorbers originate from the filamentary structures with BLAs and multiple absorbers having low impact parameters to the filament axis compared to the low-$z$ isolated absorbers. } \item{} Using our simulations we find that the line of sight peculiar velocities tend to enhance the observed $\xi$ and $\zeta$ by $\sim$60\%, whereas the Q values are suppressed by $\sim$70\%.
-This is similar to what is found for galaxy distribution by \citet{Marin2008}. \item{} The four different hydrodynamical simulations considered here roughly reproduce the scale dependence of of $\xi$, $\zeta$ and Q for $r_\parallel >1$ pMpc.
-At the smallest scale, the simulations (performed at a SNR $\sim$ 50) do not show suppression as seen in the data.
-Simulations confirms the dependence of $\xi$, $\zeta$ and Q on \NHI.
-However, the rate of increase with \NHI\ is found to be lower in the simulations.
+0.1in {\bf Clustering in the simulated data:} The four different hydrodynamical simulations considered here roughly reproduce the scale dependence of of $\xi$, $\zeta$ and Q for $r_\parallel >1$ pMpc (within 2$\sigma$ level). {This is could just be the reflection of matter distribution at large scale being consistent with $\Lambda$CDM predictions.} At the smallest scale, the simulations (performed at SNR $\sim$ 50) do not show suppression as seen in the data. { The simulations also show a similar dependence of $\xi$, $\zeta$ and Q on \NHI\ as the observations.} However, the rate of increase of $\zeta$ and $\xi$ with \NHI\ is found to be lower in simulations.
 We also note that different feedback processes have little effect on the observed clustering.
 Unlike observations, simulations show a monotonic increase in $\zeta$ and $\xi$ with $b$-parameter.
 This differences could be linked to the fact that none of the simulations correctly reproduce the observed distribution of $b$-parameter and \NHI\ distribution at high \NHI\ range.
-We also find that \lya\ absorption from the metal polluted regions cluster strongly compare to the absorption from less polluted regions. \end{enumerate}
+While low SNR of the observed data may explain lack of three-point correlation among high-$b$ systems, this alone can not explain the $b$-dependent trend found in observations.

+{ Using our simulations we find that the line of sight peculiar velocities tend to amplify the observed $\xi$ and $\zeta$ by a factor of $\sim$ 1.7 and 2.1, respectively, compared to the real space clustering.
+The effect on Q value is smaller.
+The Q values are seemingly suppressed by $\sim $30\% within $r_{\parallel}=2$pMpc with large errorbars.} { This is similar to the findings in \citet{mcbride2011a} for clustering of SDSS galaxies, wherein the projected measurements of Q are found to be slightly larger than the redshift space measurements at smaller scales.
+Similar results are also reported based on galaxy distribution in real space vs redshift space from cosmological simulations in \citet{Marin2008}}.